Why employee work-life balance matters

 There is no doubt that when employees are given the space and time to live a whole and rounded life their sense of wellbeing increases and they feel happier.
-And as this article highlights, a happier workforce is good news for business.
+And as this article highlights; a happier workforce is good news for business.

-How to promote a work-life balance in the workplace
+How to improve your employees’ work-life balance

 Most employees need to work to have sufficient money to live, so it can be challenging for them to bring up such issues with the employer.
 This is where you come in.
 There are many ways that business owners and HR managers can help employees achieve a better work-life balance:

 Flexible working options (e.g. compressed hours, job sharing, remote working)